 - Offer online payments to clients

-It goes without saying the financial health of your business (and personal life) are important to maintain.
-The start of a new year is the perfect time to take a look back at your finances of the previous year and create a plan for 2019.
+It goes without saying the financial health of your business (and personal life) is important to maintain.
+The end of the year is the perfect time to take a look back at your finances and create a financial plan for 2020.

 - Are you charging enough?